jellyfin/jellyfin.org/docs/general/post-install/transcoding/hardware-acceleration/intel.md

 :::tip

-More detail information about Intel video hardware can be found [here](https://github.com/intel/media-driver#components-and-features).
+More detail information about Intel video hardware can be found [on the Intel media driver repo](https://github.com/intel/media-driver#components-and-features).

 :::